 Azure is a Public Cloud Platform provided by Microsoft.
 It provides Infrastructure as a Service (IaaS), which is a cloud-based virtualization platform.
 In addition, Azure also give users the opportunity to benefits from their Platform as a Service (PaaS) and Software as a Service (SaaS) Cloud-models.
 In this post, we are going to learn about how to manage all aspects of Azure Virtual Machine with Windows Admin Center and Serial Console.
 Windows Admin Center being a lightweight browser-based tool set used by IT Admin to manage all aspects of your Windows 10, 11, Servers, Clusters and Hyper-Converged infrastructure through a web browser allows you to be able to access the system properties including networking, Remote Access, and a lot of endless administrative management possibilities for your Virtual Machines.

-Windows Admin Center can also be installed on Windows 10 or Windows 11 and they will serve as trusted host.
+ndows Admin Center can also be installed on Windows 10 or Windows 11 and they will serve as a trusted host.
 See how to Install Windows Admin Center on Windows 10 & 11.
 You may also be interested in learning about the following how to fix CPU at 100% when nothing is running problem on Windows, how to Disable Or Enable Secure Boot on Windows 10 & 11, and how to Solve “The parameter is incorrect” problem on External Hard Disk in Windows.

 Install Windows Admin Center

 To get started if you want to install Windows Admin Center on you PC and use it to manage your Virtual Machines on Azure, head to Microsoft Evaluation Center to download the MSI installation file.
 You can simply use Windows Admin Center to manage your VMs on Azure via the blade of the Virtual Machine that you wish to manage with it as shown in the screenshot below.